 We also examined how our body makes collagen.
 What we learned is that all proteins are made up of tiny molecules called amino acids.

 When we eat protein, our body breaks it down into its individual amino acids.
 It then uses those amino acids to make new proteins.
 Amino acids have been described as the building blocks, and our body puts them together to form collagen.
-The most prevalent are three amino acids are glycine, proline and hydroxyproline.
+The most prevalent are the three amino acids are glycine, proline, and hydroxyproline.
 We describe these in more detail later in this article.

 What does collagen do to your face?

 According to studies, collagen is an essential protein found in our skin that can help with suppleness and hydration and strengthen the skin.
 As we get older, collagen production decreases.
 You begin to lose some fat under your skin, and your skin’s elasticity drops.
 That combined with dryness causes fine lines and wrinkles.
 There are ways to improve the production of collagen when these changes to your skin begin to occur.
 These can include our body’s natural production of collagen to eating or drinking collagen peptides found in supplements.
-As well as, today’s new advanced energy based cosmetic treatments.
+As well as, today’s new advanced energy-based cosmetic treatments.

 Dermatologists that have studied collagen powder explain that collagen powder is made from animal tissue, specifically skin and bones.
 The protein is processed into a gelatinous form, which is then hydrolyzed into peptides to make the protein more easily absorbed by your body.
 There is some evidence that collagen peptides can improve the skin by increasing moisture and suppleness while decreasing lines and wrinkle depth.